mrknmc/ug4/ds/ReadMe.txt

 # Simulator Design

-## Base Station

 All the code that executes base station's commands such as starting discovery is in the file `base_station.py`.

-## Algorithm code

 The high level code for the algorithm is in the `main` function on `sim.py`.
 This file also contains function `parse_file` which parses the file.

-## Models

-File `models.py` contains models of components used in the simulation.
-`Coords` represents location of a node. `Event` represents an event that should be logged. `Message` represents a type of message being sent. `Edge` represents an undirected edge in the graph and `Network` is an abstraction of the wireless network that allows access to nodes by id or coordinates.
+File `models.py` contains models of components used in the simulation. `Coords` represents location of a node. `Event` represents an event that should be logged. `Message` represents a type of message being sent. `Edge` represents an undirected edge in the graph and `Network` is an abstraction of the wireless network that allows access to nodes by id or coordinates.

-## Utilities

 File `util.py` contains utility functions such as computing the Euclidean distance, reversing an Edge or computing the energy cost.

-## Node

 An object representing a node in the network and all its methods such as receiving a message and finding the minimum weight outgoing edge (MWOE) are in the file `node.py`.

 # MST Algorithm

-## Assumptions

 I assumed that message sending in the network is synchronous.
 That is when a message is sent, a response is returned right away (in reality it would be after a certain delay).
 Furthermore, rather than implementing a global clock, nodes send and receive message as they come along.
 This means that reimplementing this algorithm with asynchronous messaging would be simple.
 In general, the synchronicity of the algorithm is kept in place and everything within a connected component happens in correct order.

-## Implementation

 Firstly, my algorithm starts with the base station telling all nodes to find their neighbours.
 I assume that the only thing nodes know about their neighbours are their coordinates.